 FINE BY THE FIRESIDE...

 And now it's time for a deeply depressing descent into the depths of the doldrums, as I regale you all with yet another anaemic anecdote that's sure to arouse your apathy (if that's not a contradiction in terms) and have you reaching for the Demazipan to dampen your despair at my rambling reminiscences.
 (Don't you just love loads of awesome alliteration?
 I know I do.)

-On my wall hangs a 1985 calendar, which I purchased from a book- shop in Portsmouth back in the month of January or February of that very year.
-It's a The WIND In The WILLOWS calendar, featuring the iconic illustrations of ERNEST H. SHEPARD, and for a month or three, it hung above the tiled fireplace of the bedsit room in which I was staying at the time, whilst freelancing for IPC.
+On my wall hangs a 1985 calendar, which I purchased from a bookshop in Ports-mouth back in the month of January or February of that very year.
+It's a The WIND In The WILLOWS calendar, featuring the iconic illustrations of ERNEST H. SHEPARD, and for a month or three, it hung above the tiled fireplace of the bedsit room in which I was based at the time, travelling up to London twice a week whilst freelancing for IPC.

 That tiled fireplace was a relic of another era, conjuring up images of the '50s or '60s when such a feature was commonplace in most houses in Britain.
 I could just imagine families huddled around the roaring flames, trying to heat their cold bones on dark wintry nights, whilst listening to the radio and supping cups of Bovril or Horlicks.
 (Yucchh!)
 Not so in my case however; the fireplace was empty, and a sheet of hardboard covered the recess where the grate should've been.